 - Hire, train, supervise and evaluate a staff of fifteen hospitality coordinators in all daily activities.

 - Create weekly work schedules, maintain stock inventories and manage payroll.

 - Work with vendors to order supplies and monitor incoming and outgoing inventory.

 - Follow and enforce all opening and/or closing procedures and shared best practices.

-- Manage and oversee all departmental infrastructures including selling and booking events, monthly budget, approval of part-time payroll and staff schedules, supervising event and birthday staff, monitor invoices, and sales reports.
+- Manage and oversee all departmental infrastructures including selling and booking events, monthly budget, approval of part-time payroll and staff schedules, supervising event and birthday staff, monitoring invoices, and sales reports.

 - Create and develop new marketing concepts to generate new revenue streams and excellent customer service.

-- Respond to high volume of customer inquiries, and work effectively in a high pressure environment.
+- Respond to a high volume of customer inquiries, and work effectively in a high-pressure environment.

 - Organized and set up the catering department in the kitchen of three restaurants, ensuring quality standards and punctual service.

 - Managed one of Europe’s largest establishments for two years; received a special “manager of the month” award.